 Management is aware that the Company is subject to capital loss regulations in the Danish Companies Act § 119.
-Management expects that the capital will be re-established through capital contributions once all projects and service activities are finalized.
+Management expects that the capital will be re-established through capital contributions.

 Subsequent events

 No events materially affecting the assessment of the Annual Report have occurred after the balance sheet date.